moon250/old-form-generator/README.md

 ### type_detection

-With this rule, if the name is a correct form type, it will be used for the type
+With this rule, if the name is a correct form type, it will be used for the type.

 ```php
 $config = new \FormGenerator\FormConfig([